 In its “Draft Guidance for Industry on Safety Considerations for Container Labels and Carton Labelling Design to Minimize Medication Errors”1 the US FDA recommends the use of a transferable or peel-off label for the commercial container of injectable products.
 This type of label can help minimize the use of unlabelled syringes because the label would be attached to the commercial container closure, present at the point of product preparation, and not be discarded as in the case with other auxiliary labels often provided with the carton.
 This is based upon the observations by the FDA that “once an injectable medication is withdrawn from the commercial container closure (e.g. vial or ampoule) into a syringe for administration, the syringe no longer provides information needed by the end user to verify the drug name and strength prior to administration.
 Such unlabelled medication has led to administration of the wrong drug and wrong strength."

-The labels also incorporate design features as recommended by the Royal College of Anaesthetists Syringe Labelling in Critical Care Areas Review 20142.
+The labels also incorporate design features as recommended by the Intensive Care Society and Association of Anaesthetists Syringe Labelling in Critical Care Areas Review 20142.

 The Integrated Syringe Label® can be applied in four simple steps:

 Step 1: peel back the upper label and turn it aside.
 The upper label remains attached to the vial

 Step 2: remove the second label (syringe label) from the vial